openzipkin/zipkin-reporter-java/README.md

 ```

 Now, you can leave off the version when choosing any supported
 instrumentation.
-Also any indirect use will have versions aligned:
+Also, any indirect use will have versions aligned:
 ```xml
 <dependency>
   <groupId>io.zipkin.reporter2</groupId>